tango8/Cheese-String-Project/README.md

 3. The program takes and processes data from the predefined urls(listet below) and any extra urls given as a String
    * List of Spanish Cheeses Wikipedia
    * List of Italian Cheeses Wikipedia
-   * List of Greek Protected Designations of Origin Cheeses
+   * List of Greek Protected Designations of Origin Cheeses Wikipedia
    * List of German Cheeses Wikipedia
    * List of Dutch Cheeses Wikipedia
    * Serbian Cheeses Wikipedia